drtonyr/carbonTaxBackstop/docs/README.md

 | mean | 27412 | -22 | -5 | 21.5 | 21.5 |

 The main point to note is that there is no change in CO2e.
+This is expected as the income elasticity of demand for expenditure item has been modelled independently and linearly.
+The total expenditure remains the same so the increase in expenditure in lower deciles is ballanced by the decrease in expenditure in upper deciles.
+To achive an overall shift of expenditure requires modelling the dependencies of the expenditure items.
 ## Appendix: Full analysis by item